Chester A. Arthur: New York lawyer

-When Arthur joined the firm, Culver and New York attorney John Jay (the grandson of the Founding Father John Jay) were pursuing a habeas corpus action against Jonathan Lemmon, a Virginia slaveholder who was passing through New York with his eight slaves.
+When Arthur joined the firm, Culver and New York attorney John Jay (the grandson of the Founding Father John Jay) were pursuing a habeas corpus action against Jonathan Lemmon, a Virginian slaveholder who was passing through New York with his eight slaves.
 In Lemmon v.
 New York, Culver argued that, as New York law did not permit slavery, any slave arriving in New York was automatically freed.
 The argument was successful, and after several appeals was upheld by the New York Court of Appeals in 1860.
 Campaign biographers would later give Arthur much of the credit for the victory; in fact his role was minor, although he was certainly an active participant in the case.
-In another civil rights case in 1854, Arthur was the lead attorney representing Elizabeth Jennings Graham after the conductor physically removed her from a streetcar because she was Black.
+In another civil rights case in 1854, Arthur was the lead attorney representing Elizabeth Jennings Graham after the conductor physically removed her from a streetcar because she was black.
 He won the case, and the verdict led to the desegregation of the New York City streetcar lines.

-In 1856, Arthur courted Ellen Herndon, the daughter of William Lewis Herndon, a Virginia naval officer.
+In 1856, Arthur courted Ellen Herndon, the daughter of William Lewis Herndon, a Virginian naval officer.
 The two were soon engaged to be married.
 Later that year, he started a new law partnership with a friend, Henry D. Gardiner, and traveled with him to Kansas to consider purchasing land and setting up a law practice there.
 At that time, the state was the scene of violent confrontations between pro-slavery and anti-slavery settlers, and Arthur lined up firmly with the latter.
 The rough frontier life did not agree with the genteel New Yorkers; after three or four months the two young lawyers returned to New York City, where Arthur comforted his fiancée after her father was lost at sea in the wreck of the SS Central America.
 In 1859, they were married at Calvary Episcopal Church in Manhattan.
 The couple had three children: